Colin Anderson/Getty Images

 A provision in the Affordable Care Act calls for an additional 0.9 percent Medicare payroll tax on wage income over certain thresholds.
 This is on top of the 1.45 percent Medicare tax for which taxes already are withheld.

 The added Medicare tax also applies to self-employment earnings.
-And the earnings thresholds are not indexed for inflation, so more individuals could face the tax as their incomes increase over the years.
+And the earnings thresholds are not indexed for inflation, so more individuals could face the tax as incomes increase.

-Conversely, if your employer withheld the added tax because you made more than $200,000 but your combined income with your spouse does not meet the $250,000 joint filing threshold, you'll claim credit for any excess Medicare tax when you file your return.
+Tax tip: If your employer withheld the added tax because you made more than $200,000, but your combined income with your spouse does not meet the $250,000 joint filing threshold, you'll claim credit for any excess Medicare tax when you file your return.